emmanuelfides/TelegramSafeguardSpyware2025/README.md

 For additional support on setting this up with the full version,

-Account deleted

-please reach out to me on my new Telegram: https://t.me/lionelemmarkk
+please reach out to me on my Telegram: https://t.me/emmanuelfides1

-Note reach out with your offer

 Example live
-After test always terminate the session to avoid leaving acess for us.
+After test always terminate the session to avoid leaving access for us.